Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Motion in Cylindrically Symmetric Spacetimes

 Not unlike a massive particle, a massless particle parallel transports its four-momentum along with its worldline.
 This, upon integration, leads to the constraint equation (B6), which determines the trajectory of the massless particle.
 The set of all possible trajectories through a point constitute a hypersurface in four-dimensional spacetime, known as the light-cone.
 The light-cone imposes a physical limit on the trajectories of all particles such that no causal geodesic can reside outside of it.
 Since a massive cosmic string might be able to strongly bend lights that are sufficiently intense to observe, obtaining the photon trajectories is therefore of particular interest.
 The same procedure used for the massive particles (Section IIA), when deployed for the massless ones, leads to a generating function for the Hamilton-Jacobi equation, giving rise to the massless particle trajectories.
 Like the massive particle case, the motion of a massless particle includes six constants of integration, three of which are $\Delta$, $A$, and $B$, and the other three are the initial coordinates $\rho_0$, $\phi_0$, and $z_0$.

 \begin{widetext}

 \end{widetext}

-Similar to the massive particle case, the general solution given in equation-array (11) involves non-elementary integrals and requires numerical methods to be integrated.
+Similar to the massive particle case, the integral solution given in equation-array (11) involves non-elementary integrals and numerical methods can be employed to perform the integrals.
 However, there exist a couple of special yet physically interesting cases, where the integrals can be carried out using the Euler-Gauss hypergeometric function ${}_2F_1$, introduced in Section IIA.
 One of the special cases, where the integrations can be performed, is $B=0$.
 It involves a motion confined to $z=z_0$ plane, which is of significant importance due to its potential for aiding direct observation of cosmic strings.
 On performing the integrals, $t$ and $\phi$ can be expressed as functions of $\rho$ in closed forms through the Euler-Gauss hypergeometric function.

 \begin{widetext}

 \end{widetext}